cloudflare/doom-workers/README.md

 Adjust [wrangler-site.toml][4] to your ```account_id``` and ```zone_id```.

-## Doom Wasm message router
+## Wasm Doom message router

 Our message router has the following requirements:

-- Accept Doom Wasm WebSocket connections and build a routing table
+- Accept Wasm Doom WebSocket connections and build a routing table
 - Receive and parse the incoming messages
 - Broadcast the messages to the corresponding clients
 - Handle some REST APIs to create and validate Doom rooms (sessions)

-Just supports the network multiplayer in our [Edge Doom][6] showcase project.
+Just supports the network multiplayer in our [Silent Space Marine][6] showcase project.

 Read more about it in our [blog post here][5].